 Counting One’s Blessings: The Selected Letters of Queen Elizabeth the Queen Mother

 Macmillan, $44.99 hb, 686 pp, 9780230754966

 Michael Shmith is a Melbourne-based writer and editor.
+He edited The New Pocket Kobbé's Opera Book with George Lascelles, the seventh Earl of Harewood.
 He is currently writing the history of Cranlana, the Toorak home bought by Sidney and Merlyn Myer in 1920.

 By this contributor

 Leave a comment

 Please note that all comments must be approved by ABR and comply with our Terms & Conditions.